yaskovdev/sandbox/IdempotentRetriesSandbox/README.md

     1. All the MediaApp instances share the same Redis cluster.
     2. A change to one Redis node is synchronously replicated to all other nodes in the Redis cluster.
 2. Lua scripts are atomic (TODO: check consequences of that they are not true ACID transactions).
+3. All the requests that may lead to a new session creation are routed through the LoadBalancer.
+If a session was actually created, the MediaApp instance returns a 201 Created response.

 ## Guarantees

-1. Each session will be eventually assigned a worker.
+1. Each session will be eventually assigned a worker, as long as the workers have available slots.
 2. More than one worker may be assigned to a session.
 For example:
     - Worker A is assigned to session S1.
     - Worker A gets partitioned from Redis, which prevents it from extending the lease of the session.
     - Watchdog detects that S1 is not owned by any worker and assigns it to Worker B.
-3. If the `/calls/{callId}` responds with a 200, then the call will be eventually assigned a worker.
+3. If the `/calls/{callId}` responds with a 2**, then the call will be eventually assigned a worker.
 A call is assigned a worker if one or more of its sessions is assigned a worker.
-4. If the `/calls/{callId}` responds with a code other than 200, then the call may or may not be assigned a worker.
+4. If the `/calls/{callId}` responds with a code other than 2**, then the call may or may not be assigned a worker.

 ## Considerations